Najvažnije je biti zdrav

-Najvažnije je biti zdrav (Being healthy is what's most important) is the debut studio album by the Serbian indie/alternative rock band Obojeni Program released by the Croatian independent record label Search & Enjoy in 1990.
+Najvažnije je biti zdrav (Being healthy is what's most important) is the debut studio album by the Yugoslav and Serbian indie/alternative rock band Obojeni Program released in 1990 by independent record label Search & Enjoy, based in Croatia.
 The album was released in LP and cassette format only and was rereleased on CD only as a part of the compilation album Obojeni program, which included of material from their first two studio albums.